Trivaxy/leibniz-lang/README.md

 z: [0..len(x) - 1, 1] => (x[z] % 2) == 0 => x[z] | 0  // 30
 ```

+# Miscellaneous functions
+- `mem(x)` where `x` is any value.
+Returns the memory usage of the value in bytes
+- `clock(x)` where `x` is any real number.
+Returns the total time elapsed in seconds since the Leibniz script began executing, subtracted by `x`

 # Todo
 - Implement the rest of Leibniz types, such as matrices, imaginary numbers and so on